turnly/turnly/docs/architecture/README.md

 Instead of implementing all behaviors on its own, the original object, called context, stores a reference to one of the state objects that represents its current state, and delegates all the state-related work to that object.

+#### Object Mother

+The [Object Mother pattern](https://martinfowler.com/bliki/ObjectMother.html) helps us to have consistent instances of entities and value objects throughout the suite of tests.

+An Object Mother looks like a factory and exposes methods that return fully assembled objects to us.
+These methods add meaning to our examples, so we can ask them for objects that meet certain characteristics.

 ## Architecture Resources

 - Appreciate this resource as much as you can, not just the direct link, please take the